 What if treatment requires something more, like teeth extractions or jaw surgery?

-Dr. Don knows that there’s nothing better than your natural teeth, so if appropriate, he will use the treatment method that will save as many of your or your child’s natural teeth as possible.
+Dr. Don and Dr. Kim know that there’s nothing better than your natural teeth, so if appropriate, they will use the treatment method that will save as many of your or your child’s natural teeth as possible.
 For children, early treatment frequently means few teeth extractions or no extractions.

 Corrective jaw surgery (also called orthognathic surgery) treats and corrects abnormalities of the facial bones, specifically the jaws and the teeth.
 Often these abnormalities cause difficulty with chewing, talking, sleeping and other routine activities.
 Orthognathic surgery corrects these problems and, in conjunction with orthodontic treatment, will improve the overall appearance of your or your child’s facial profile.